Psychtoolbox-3/MiscStuff/OpenHMD64BitIntelUbuntuLinux/README.txt

 detected by PTB and the X-Server properly and the VR rendering will not display on the HMD, but on your regular displays, which is not what you want. openhmdkeepalivedaemon is currently distributed under MIT license.

+On system with systemd as service manager, you can setup openhmdkeepalivedaemon to start automatically during system bootup by use of a systemd service definition file.
+The following example was successfully tested on Ubuntu 16.04-LTS:

+1. Copy openhmdkeepalivedaemon to /usr/local/bin/openhmdkeepalivedaemon
+2. Copy openhmdkeepalive.service to /lib/systemd/system/openhmdkeepalive.service
+3. systemctl enable openhmdkeepalive.service
+4. This should work after the next system reboot, or immediately if you manually start the service via "systemctl start openhmdkeepalive"

+You could always disable openhmdkeepalivedaemon again via:

+systemctl disable openhmdkeepalive.service